tttimur/arena-feed/readme.md

-the stdlib to get the content
+Using stdlib as the microservice to get the request to arena

 ```js
 const fetch = require('node-fetch')